1jour1vin

 Wine rated (2022 guide) 97/100

-Léoville-Poyferré 2019 is creamy, racy, and voluptuous to perfection.
-Bright red cherry and plum, blood orange, mint, spices, and menthol fill the layers with effortless grace.
-In some tastings, the 2019 proved to be quite powerful, while at other times it showed greater finesse.
+Léoville-Poyferré 2019 is creamy, elegant, and utterly voluptuous.
+Bright red cherry, plum, blood orange, mint, spices, and menthol fill the palate with effortless grace.
+In some tastings, the 2019 has proven quite powerful, while at other times it displays greater finesse.
 Either way, this 2019 is absolutely breathtaking.
 I greatly admire its energy and persistence.
 Tasted 3 times.
-2029-2049
+2029–2049

 Land of Wines